The Best Florence Restaurants

 Piazza Santo Spirito, 7 | TripAdvisor

-We love dining outside in Piazza Santo Spirito when the weather’s nice, and Tamerò is our favorite restaurant on the square.
-We always get the coccoli (of course, because we’re addicted) and then I typically order the Cacio e Pepe – one of my favorites in the city.
-All of the pasta is homemade and excellent though.
+We love dining outside in Piazza Santo Spirito when the weather’s nice, and Tamerò has always been our favorite restaurant on the square.
+We get the coccoli (of course, because we’re addicted) and then I typically order the Cacio e Pepe – one of my favorites in the city.
+All of the pasta is homemade and good though.
 The pizza’s great too.

 Osteria Pastella